3246251196/adtools_testing/README.md

 Inspections can be added to tests by simply providing commented lines in the makefile of the test being added.
 See 1_rjd_test_example for an example.
 Also, see 0_rjd_simplest_example for the simplest example.

 Lastly, since the testing framework runs all the building of the tests in parallel, it is important to rename any test specific artifacts - such as relocatable object files, archives files or shared objects - with a unique name.
 This allows parallel builds where the same files are not being incorrectly linked with or added to the incorrect archive.
 See 2_capehill_adtools_issue_139_test_code for an example of how to name any specific test artifacts using the already provided FILE_INFIX variable.
-Recall that for every test there are 4 dimensions as described above (newlib,clib * dynamic,static) running in parallel which is also running in parellel with every other test case.
+Recall that for every test there are 4 dimensions as described above (newlib,clib * dynamic,static) running in parallel which is also running in parallel with every other test case.
 The test framework handles contention everywhere else using this exact approach.